 Assessments of carbon sequestration broadly involve three distinct questions.
 The first is quantification of standing carbon stocks in any given vegetation type.
 Above-ground carbon is relatively easy to quantify, via remote-sensing and direct ground surveys.
 Below-ground carbon stocks, in contrast, require intensive soil sampling for direct measurement and spatial extrapolations that require more simplifying assumptions in the absence of remote sensing information.

 The second question is how carbon stocks change over time, the balance of fluxes in and out of the ecosystem driving these changes, and the influence of land use, resource management, disturbance (especially fire), and vegetation change on these fluxes.
 Insight into these questions requires integration of observation and biogeochemical process models to estimate dynamics and interactions among multiple processes.
 Net increases in carbon stocks indicate positive carbon sequestration, and a contribution of ecosystem processes to mitigate rising greenhouse gas concentrations and consequent climate change.

-The third, and most difficult, component of carbon assessments is the evaluation of alternative scenarios for dynamics of carbon fluxes under contrasting management or land use, either in the past or future.
+The third component of carbon assessments is the evaluation of alternative scenarios for dynamics of carbon fluxes under contrasting management or land use, either in the past or future.
 Land acquisition has direct ecosystem benefits in terms of avoided development, but the ‘credit’ for these benefits depends on evaluations of what would have happened to the land had it not been acquired or protected.
 These evaluations are necessarily more challenging because they depend on counterfactual scenarios, and assessment of carbon consequences under counterfactual scenarios depends on model projections; direct validation of the projections is not possible except by comparison with other systems in space or time.